-^{} Intense in the sense that the ponderomotive energy K is much larger than the ionization potential I_P .
+\ Intense in the sense that the ponderomotive energy K is much larger than the ionization potential $I_P$ .

-FIGURE 13.6.1 (a) Trajectory of an electron immediately following ionization.
-The electron experiences the intense laser field and thus oscillates at frequency ω .
-It emits a brief pulse of radiation each time it passes near the atomic core.
+FIGURE 13.6.1: Corkum's model of high-harmonic generation. (a) Trajectory of an electron in the presence of a linearly polarized laser field of frequency $\omega$ with an intensity above the threshold for ionization.
+The electron emits a brief pulse of radiation each time it collides with the atomic core.
 The radiation from a collection of such electrons thus has the form shown in (b).
-The spectrum of the emitted radiation is determined by the square of the Fourier transform of the pulse train, and thus has the form shown in (c).
+The spectrum of the emitted radiation is determined by the square of the Fourier transform of this pulse train, and thus has the form shown in (c).